Relative p-adic Hodge theory, II: Imperfect period rings

 Thanks to Lemma~\ref{L:weak flatness imperfect Robba}, the morphisms between these rings give rise to base extension functors between the various types of $\varphi$-modules and the corresponding types of $\varphi$-bundles.
 As usual, we omit the adjective \emph{projective} unless it is needed for emphasis. \end{defn}

-\begin{lemma} The following exact tensor categories are equivalent. \begin{enumerate} \item[(a)] The category of projective (resp.\ pseudocoherent, fpd) $\varphi$-modules over $\bC^{r_0}_\psi$. \item[(b)] The category of projective (resp.\ pseudocoherent, fpd) $\varphi$-bundles over $\bC^{r_0}_\psi$. \item[(c)] The category of projective (resp.\ pseudocoherent, fpd) $\varphi$-modules over $\bC^{[s,r_0]}_\psi$ for any $s \in (0, r_0/q]$. \end{enumerate} More precisely, the functor from (a) to (b) is base extension, the functor from (b) to (a) is the global sections functor, and the functor from (b) to (c) is restriction. \end{lemma} \begin{proof} Full faithfulness of the base extension functor from (a) to (b) follows from Lemma~\ref{L:Robba base extension pseudocoherent}.
+\begin{lemma} If $\psi$ is noetherian, the following exact tensor categories are equivalent. \begin{enumerate} \item[(a)] The category of projective (resp.\ pseudocoherent, fpd) $\varphi$-modules over $\bC^{r_0}_\psi$. \item[(b)] The category of projective (resp.\ pseudocoherent, fpd) $\varphi$-bundles over $\bC^{r_0}_\psi$. \item[(c)] The category of projective (resp.\ pseudocoherent, fpd) $\varphi$-modules over $\bC^{[s,r_0]}_\psi$ for any $s \in (0, r_0/q]$. \end{enumerate} More precisely, the functor from (a) to (b) is base extension, the functor from (b) to (a) is the global sections functor, and the functor from (b) to (c) is restriction.
+For general $\psi$, the same statements hold for projective $\varphi$-modules. \end{lemma} \begin{proof} Full faithfulness of the base extension functor from (a) to (b) follows from Lemma~\ref{L:Robba base extension pseudocoherent} in the case of $\psi$ noetherian, and Lemma~\ref{L:global sections C} for general $\psi$.
 To prove that the essential image includes a given projective (resp.\ pseudocoherent, fpd) $\varphi$-bundle $\{M_{[s,r]}\}$, note that any such bundle is uniformly pseudocoherent: given a projective resolution of $M_{[rq^{-1},r]}$, we may pull back using powers of $\varphi$ to get a projective resolution of $M_{[rq^{-n-1},rq^{-n}]}$ with modules of the same rank for $n=0,1,\dots$.
 We may thus apply Lemma~\ref{L:Robba base extension pseudocoherent} and Lemma~\ref{L:Robba base extension vector bundle} to deduce that the $\varphi$-bundle arises from a projective (resp.\ pseudocoherent, fpd) module over $\bC_\psi$; this proves the equivalence of (a) and (b).
 The equivalence of (b) and (c) follows from Proposition~\ref{P:glueing projective modules over intervals}. \end{proof}